plgd-dev/doc/content/en/tutorials/working-with-grpc-client.md

 ### Get Resource from Device

 The `GetResourceFromDevice` retrieves resource content directly from the device - resource shadow value is not returned.
 To define the expiration of command, set `GetResourceFromDeviceRequest.time_to_live` in nanoseconds(minimal 100ms).
-If the pending event is expired `GetResourceFromDevice.valid_until` (Unix timestamp in nanoseconds, 0 means forever), the cloud skips it and will be removed by creating a new snapshot event.
+If the pending event is expired `GetResourceFromDevice.valid_until` (Unix timestamp in nanoseconds, 0 means forever), the hub skips it and will be removed by creating a new snapshot event.
 > This command execution is "expensive" as it has to reach the real device while your client synchronously waits for a response.

 ### Update Resource Content

 The `UpdateResource` command requests resource updates on the device.
 To define the expiration of command, set `UpdateResourceRequest.time_to_live` in nanoseconds(minimal 100ms).
-If the pending event is expired `ResourceUpdatePending.valid_until` (Unix timestamp in nanoseconds, 0 means forever), the cloud skips it and will be removed by creating a new snapshot event.
+If the pending event is expired `ResourceUpdatePending.valid_until` (Unix timestamp in nanoseconds, 0 means forever), the hub skips it and will be removed by creating a new snapshot event.

 ### Create Resource

 The `Create Resource` command requests the creation of a new resource on a specific collection on the device.
 To define the expiration of command, set `CreateResourceRequest.time_to_live` in nanoseconds(minimal 100ms).
-If the pending event is expired `ResourceCreatePending.valid_until` (Unix timestamp in nanoseconds, 0 means forever), the cloud skips it and will be removed by creating a new snapshot event.
+If the pending event is expired `ResourceCreatePending.valid_until` (Unix timestamp in nanoseconds, 0 means forever), the hub skips it and will be removed by creating a new snapshot event.

 ### Delete Resource

 The `DeleteResource` command requests the device to delete a specific resource.
 A confirmation message doesn't mean that the resource was deleted.
 After successful deletion, the device unpublishes its resource.
 This information is propagated to the client in the form of a `RESOURCE_UNPUBLISHED` event.
 To define the expiration of command, set `DeleteResourceRequest.time_to_live` in nanoseconds(minimal 100ms).
-If the pending event is expired `ResourceDeletePending.valid_until` (Unix timestamp in nanoseconds, 0 means forever), the cloud skips it and will be removed by creating a new snapshot event.
+If the pending event is expired `ResourceDeletePending.valid_until` (Unix timestamp in nanoseconds, 0 means forever), the hub skips it and will be removed by creating a new snapshot event.

 ### Get pending commands